diffbot/knowledge-net/README.md

 ### Evaluation
 The official evaluation script is also available for download and can be used to evaluate a system using the training set (via cross-validation).
 The script takes a gold standard file (e.g., `train.json`) and a prediction file (which needs to be produced by the system).
-The prediction file should look exactly like the gold standard file (same docuements and fields), except for the contents of `facts` (which should contain the facts predicted by the system).
+The prediction file should look exactly like the gold standard file (same documents and fields), except for the contents of `facts` (which should contain the facts predicted by the system).

-The script has several option parameters (see below), but only the evaluation method (-e) is strictly necessary to execute the script.

 ```
 usage: evaluator.py [-h] [-e {span_e,span_o,uri}] [-c] [-a ANALYSISPATH] [-f {1,2,3,4,5}]
                     goldFile predictionFile

-positional arguments:
+mandatory arguments:
   goldFile                Path of the KnowledgeNet file with the gold data
   predictionFile          Path of the KnowledgeNet file with the predicted data
+  -e {span_e,span_o,uri}  Choose the evaluation method: span-exact vs span-overlap vs uri

 optional arguments:
   -h, --help              show this help message and exit
-  -e {span_e,span_o,uri}  Choose the evaluation method: span-exact vs span-overlap vs uri
   -c                      print raw counts of tp/fn/fp for prec/rec/F1 metrics
   -a ANALYSISPATH         Folder to store error analysis files (default=no analysis).
   -f {1,2,3,4,5}          folds to evaluate (useful during cross-validation).
 Default is 4.